Abhilash086/javascript_beginner_to_advance/README.md

 ### Closures
 If we return the inner function at the end of outer function, The inner function will still have the access to outer functions variables because of lexical scoping.

+### Callback Function
+A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.